How to create a private podcast in 2023

 A private podcast isn't publicly accessible or discoverable.
 Instead, subscribers get a unique RSS feed to add to their podcast player.

-Subscribe to the podcast in their podcast player (Apple Podcasts, Overcast, Pocket Casts)
+• Subscribe using their podcast app (Apple Podcasts, Overcast, Pocket Casts).

 A private podcast allows you to give members access to a series of audio files that they can listen to in their favorite podcast app.
 Here's how companies and organizations are using it: